Learn How to Beat Inflation With Your Investments

 Bond funds can lose value in inflationary environments because bond prices move in opposite direction as interest rates, which rise along with inflation.
 However, a wise investor will still diversify with bond funds and will, therefore, find the best bond funds for rising interest rates:

 - Intermediate-term Bonds: Although the maturities are longer with these funds, no investor really knows what interest rates and inflation will do.
-For example, even the best fund managers thought inflation would return in 2011, which would bring on higher interest rates and make short-term bonds more attractive.
-They were wrong and fund managers lost to index funds.
+For example, even the best fund managers can be wrong from time to time on the direction of interest rates and inflation in the short term.

 - Inflation Protected Bonds: Also known as Treasury Inflation-Protected Securities (TIPS), these bond funds can do well just before and during inflationary environments, which often coincide with rising interest rates and growing economies.